gabrjork/research/README.md

 As an exception, the bank asset data was extracted manually from if.data and then organized in a spreadsheet using a Python script.

-Once the thesis is published, I will share a link to the university repository.
+Once the final research is published, I will share a link to the university repository.

 A quick guide: